 The potato industry faces multiple challenges as well as multiple opportunities each year.
-However, resources are limited, and decisions must be made on how we allocate our resources.
+However, resources are limited, and decisions must be made on allocating our resources.
 Filters are used to create a transparent and unbiased decision-making process that staff, members of Potatoes USA, and other industry members can clearly understand.
 Hard filters are yes/no questions.
-If the answer to a hard filter is no related to the initiative under consideration, it is immediately dropped.
+If the answer to a hard filter is no, it is immediately dropped for an initiative under consideration.
 If the answer is yes, the initiative moves forward to the soft filter questions.
 Soft filters are a rating system with overall scores calculated based on all questions.
-The initiatives that rate highest will most likely be the first funded.
+The initiatives that rate the highest will most likely be the first funded.
 This will help us allocate our limited resources in a manner that is clear and easy to understand.